Below are just a few things to consider when making your

 zip-lok bags or plastic

-garment bags before being stored after Halloween night.
+garment bags before being stored after being worn on Halloween night.

 This will help keep them clean, safe from the elements

-Tissue paper, bubble wrap and/or foam chips can be used
+Tissue paper, bubble wrap and foam chips can be used

 to protect items that are breakable.